Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 The best time to visit Egypt

-In terms of weather, the best time to travel to Egypt is from October to April.
-This is when temperatures are cooler however it is during peak tourist season.
-Therefore, popular tourist sights may get very crowded and hotels and resorts will be more expensive.
+Egypt is a warm country year round.
+In terms of weather, the best times to travel to Egypt are from October to April.
+This is when temperatures are cooler however it is also the peak season.
+Therefore, popular tourist sights may get very crowded and hotels and you can expect higher prices at resorts.

 What to eat in Egypt